 ABOUT

 I never thought I’d be an author.
-In fact, if you’d asked a five-year-old me, living in Richmond, Virginia with her parents and little sister, what she wanted to be when she grew up, she wouldn’t have been able to give you a single answer.
-It would have been some hybrid non-job, a professional chimera of sorts, part artist, part horseback rider, part musician, part office worker, part chef.
+In fact, if you’d asked a five-year-old me what she wanted to be when she grew up, she wouldn’t have been able to give you a single answer.
+She would have described some hybrid non-job, a professional chimera of sorts, part artist, part horseback rider, part musician, part office worker, part chef, part detective.
 All I knew at that stage in life was that I was interested in everything and I hated being bored.

-In college, faced with the prospect of choosing a major, (or, “concentration” as my fellow students at Brown University would remind me) I would be forced to pick a lane.
-And since I had long abandoned my dreams of someday becoming a sculptor-equestrian-floutist-accountant-culinary artist, I chose a path that seemed practical and interesting at the time: computer science.
+In college, faced with the prospect of choosing a major, I did what most newly-minted-adults do, and picked a lane.
+I chose a career path that seemed both practical and interesting: computer science.

-I threw myself into computer science whole-heartedly, nearly finishing the major by the end of my junior year, along with a half dozen TA positions, an internship each at Google and Facebook, and with a lucrative job offer waiting for me in San Francisco when I graduated, as an Android engineer at Facebook.
+I threw myself into computer science whole-heartedly, nearly finishing the major by the end of my junior year, along with a half dozen TA positions, an internship each at Google and Facebook, and a lucrative job offer waiting for me in San Francisco when I graduated.
+Finally, I believed that I knew what I wanted to be when I grew up: a software engineer.

 But I supposed I never fully evicted that five-year-old from my psyche.
 The one who wanted to be everything.
 An artist, a horseback rider, a musician, an office worker, a chef… and an author, apparently.

 I had always loved words: big words, funny words, word games, word puzzles, alphabet soup, you name it.
-And as a freshman in college I (almost by accident) became a crossword constructor, too, publishing my first crossword in Brown’s puzzle week in the New York Times.
-And by the time I was a junior in college, I formalized that love of words by declaring a second concentration in literary arts, simply because I had taken so many of the required classes already, just for fun, that I figured I may as well receive a degree for it.
+And as a freshman in college I began constructing crossword puzzles, publishing my first during Brown’s crossword week in the New York Times.
+And by the time I was a junior in college, I formalized that love of words by declaring a second concentration in literary arts, simply because I had taken so many of the required classes already that I figured I may as well receive a degree for it.

 I even started writing a book.

-I was working at Uber by this point, still as an Android engineer, but I enrolled in Hamline University’s low-residency MFA program in writing for children and young adults in order to hone my writing craft, and that’s where I began writing the book that would eventually become EMMY IN THE KEY OF CODE.
+I was still working full-time as a software engineer, but in order to figure out how to make it as a children’s book author, I enrolled in Hamline University’s low-residency MFA program in writing for children and young adults.
+That’s where I began drafting the book that would eventually become Emmy in the Key of Code.

-I hope when you read my books you’ll get a peek into my brain.
-You’ll learn about how “or” in computer science always includes “and” and how you’re Jewish enough if you feel Jewish enough.
+I hope when you read my stories, when you meet Emmy and Hannah and Olive and Mattie, that you get a peek into their brains and also into mine.
+I hope you learn about how “or” in computer science always includes “and” and how you’re Jewish enough if you feel Jewish enough.
+I hope you learn about words like “contronym”—a word with two opposite meanings—and you realize that your definition, too, can contradict itself.

 SHORT BIO: